 Conclusion

-As a result of the three main stages above in Disney’s Creative Strategy, the team reaches a solid creative idea with an action plan to apply it.
-The first stage focused on the creative aspect and sharing creative ideas and solutions.
-The second stage focused on reality and how to turn the idea into an action plan and finally the third stage aims to identify the weakness in the idea and overcome it in the final plan.
+As a result of the three main stages outlined above in Disney’s Creative Strategy, the team develops a solid creative idea with an action plan to implement it.
+The first stage focused on the creative aspect, with ideas and solutions shared.
+The second stage focused on reality and how to turn the idea into an action plan, and finally, the third stage aims to identify the weaknesses in the idea and overcome them in the final plan.

-While other creative thinking methods such as Six Thinking Hats do not restrict with a specific sequence for the steps, Disney’s Creative Strategy needs following the steps as stated above.
+While other creative thinking methods, such as Six Thinking Hats, do not prescribe a specific sequence of steps, Disney’s Creative Strategy requires following the steps as stated above.

 You mention the fourth part of the room is for getting the mind outside the thinking flow.
 Can you provide more detail on this fourth part and questions to ask?